wonzaj/electronic-stethoscope/README.md

 # electronic-stethoscope
-Telemedicine digital stethoscope with a matrix of microphones using kalman filter
+Telemedicine digital stethoscope with a matrix of microphones.
+Project is using kalman filter to filtr out unwanted data.